 How is Your Relationship With the Scale?

-I came across this very interesting infographic while on the internet a while ago.
-It’s from the excellent Green Mountain at Fox Run health & wellness retreat center.
-They use a non-diet approach to weight loss and in addition to their great work, they put out really good information online about the non-diet approach, self-acceptance, and other related topics.
+I came across this very interesting infographic that demonstrates why our relationship with the scale can be so problematic.
+It’s from the excellent Green Mountain at Fox Run health & wellness retreat center (sadly now closed).
+They used a non-diet approach to making peace with food and body and in addition to their great work, they put out really good information online about the non-diet approach, self-acceptance, and other related topics.

-Here’s the craziest part of my former Saturday morning date with the scale.
-No matter what the result, it ended up making me feel worse then before I stepped on it.
-I’m talking about any result.
+But that wasn’t the craziest part of my former Saturday morning date with the scale.
+Every trip to the scale, no matter what the result, I wound up feeling worse than before I stepped on it.
+That’s any result.

-If the number went up: The rest of the day was bad, I would beat myself up, contemplate an even stricter diet, plan more exercise, “feel fat” all day, think everyone is looking at me and judging me, obsess, and of course, consider binging all day (and usually would after eating nothing but rice cakes and carrots all day).
+If the number went up: The rest of the day was bad.
+I would beat myself up and contemplate an even stricter diet.
+I’d also plan more exercise, “feel fat” all day, worry everyone was judging me, obsess, and of course, binge or fight the urge to binge all day.

 I tell my clients that they have to make their own decision about having a scale.
-But if they want to continue using it, I suggest before stepping on that they consider what they are going to use the number for, and how will they feel once getting the number.
-I also ask them to consider all possible outcomes and how they will feel with each one: gained weight, lost weight, or maintained weight.
+But if they want to continue using it, I suggest before stepping on that they consider the following:

 How do you feel when you use the scale?
 Is it just “data” that you use as nonjudgmental information?
 Maybe you can keep it.
 However, if the number on the scale tells you how to feel about yourself all day, it may be better to put it away or get rid of it.

-Just remember to keep things in perspective.
-The scale is an inanimate piece of metal that dispenses data.
-Also, that data it gives you is flawed.
+Remember to keep things in perspective.
+The scale is an inanimate piece of metal that dispenses data that is highly flawed.
 It doesn’t give you the full story about your body and what is going on.
-At any given time in one month, your weight can fluctuate within 7 pounds.
+At any given time over a month, your weight can fluctuate up and down within a few pounds.
 So even if you are up, it doesn’t mean you’ve gained body fat.
 If you lose, it also doesn’t mean it was body fat that was lost.